-A conversation on unapologetic identity and body positivity.
-This presentation addresses societal expectations around body images and performance.
-It encourages the audience to think critically about the myths behind these standards and what it means to exert confidence in all body types.
-Specifically, participants will explore body positivity through the lens of disability as it intersects with race and gender.
-For the longest, disability imagery has been dominated by its connection to the medical industry and institutions.
-These images and stories often evoke pity, pain, fear and even brutality.
-Contrary to those images, this presentation allows audience members to explore body positivity by embracing disability identity through a framework of intersectionality.
+This workshop addresses societal expectations around body image and performance.
+It encourages organizations to think critically about the myths behind these societal standards and what it means to amplify body positivity that is reflective of your everyday person.
+Specifically, organizations explore body positivity through the lens of physical and mental health conditions as it intersects with race and gender.
+For the longest time, disability imagery has been dominated by its connection to the medical industry and institutions.
+These images and stories often evoke pity, pain, fear, and even brutality, particularly across Black and Brown communities.
+Contrary to those images, this workshop enables organizations to implement campaigns and marketing that embrace body positivity and disability identity through a framework of intersectionality.